csswizardry/csswizardry.github.com/_posts/2016-10-10-pragmatic-practical-progressive-theming-with-custom-properties.md

 ## What Do We Talk About When We Talk About Theming?

-Theming—certainly for the purposes of this article—refers to the act of laying a veneer over the top of an already styled website: an optional extra which alters or customises the UI.
-A great example would be Trello’s style switcher: a user always sees the same structural web page, but they have the optional ability to colour it in differently—a style that simply lays on top of the existing design and extends it.
+Theming — certainly for the purposes of this article — refers to the act of laying a veneer over the top of an already styled website: an optional extra which alters or customises the UI.
+A great example would be Trello’s style switcher: a user always sees the same structural web page, but they have the optional ability to colour it in differently — a style that simply lays on top of the existing design and extends it.

 <figure>